The Shareholder Rights and Activism Review: Switzerland

 Under the CO, a shareholder has the right to inspect the share register with regard to its own shares (but not with regard to the shares of other holders) and otherwise to the extent necessary to exercise its shareholder rights.
 No other person has a right to inspect the share register.

 In addition, if the shareholders' inspection and information rights as outlined above prove to be insufficient, any shareholder may propose to the general meeting that specific facts be examined by a special commissioner in a special investigation.
 If the general meeting approves the proposal, the company or any shareholder may, within 30 calendar days of the general meeting, request the court at the company's registered office to appoint a special commissioner.
-If the general meeting rejects the request, one or more shareholders representing at least 10 per cent of the share capital or shares in an aggregate par value of at least 2 million Swiss francs may ask the court to appoint a special commissioner.8 The court will issue such an order if the petitioners can demonstrate that the board, any member of the board or an officer of the company infringed the law or the company's articles of association, and thereby damaged the company or the shareholders.
+If the general meeting rejects the request, one or more shareholders representing at least 10 per cent of the share capital or shares in an aggregate par value of at least 2 million Swiss francs may ask the court to appoint a special commissioner.
+With the Corporate Law Reform Bill, the threshold for listed companies will be lowered to 5 per cent and the 2 million Swiss francs threshold will be abolished.
+The court will issue such an order if the petitioners can demonstrate that the board, any member of the board or an officer of the company infringed the law or the company's articles of association, and thereby damaged the company or the shareholders.
+Under the Corporate Law Reform Bill, the damage must no longer be demonstrated; it will be sufficient if a shareholder demonstrates that the behaviour of the board, any member of the board or an officer is going to damage the company or shareholders.
 The costs of the investigation would generally be allocated to the company and only in exceptional cases to the petitioners.
 Although rarely used, Article 731a of the CO provides for the right of a shareholder to also request the general meeting to appoint an expert to examine the management or parts thereof.
-Unlike the special commissioner pursuant to Article 697a of the CO, the expert may assess and appraise facts, and is not limited to fact-finding.
+Unlike the special commissioner, the expert may assess and appraise facts, and is not limited to fact-finding.

 Within two months of a general meeting, any shareholder may challenge shareholders' resolutions adopted in violation of applicable laws or the company's articles of association.
 Resolutions of the board, however, are not challengeable, except if the resolutions were to be considered void.